MyThElon3404/MySQL-Circus_of_Queries/Case study's/Credit Card Transaction Analysis.md

 </details>

-- Q1. write a query to print top 5 cities with highest spends and their percentage contribution of total credit card spends
+- Q3. write a query to print the transaction details(all columns from the table) for each card type. when it reaches a cumulative of 10,00,000 total spends(We should have 4 rows in the o/p one for each card type)
 <details>
 	<summary> Click Here for Answer </summary>